TheMadman/descent-xml/README.md

-# XMLTree - An XML Parser-Helper Library
+# Descent XML - An XML Parser-Helper Library

-XMLTree provides a tokenizer and helper functions for writing an XML parser.
+Descent XML provides a tokenizer and helper functions for writing an XML parser.

 ## Building